Scale-Up Program

 Eligibility

-Business must be operating for a minimum of 1-year revenue generation and not longer than 5-years and have an established consumer packaged good that has been tested in the market.
+Business must be operating for a minimum of 1 year revenue generation, and have an established consumer packaged good that has been tested in the market.

-Business must demonstrate strong growth potential and scalability.
+Business must demonstrate strong growth potential with a vision towards scalability.

 Team of Experts